lawrennd/old_talks/_posts/2018-05-11-outlook-for-uk-ai-and-ml.md

 compare [digital oligarchy](https://www.theguardian.com/media-network/2015/mar/05/digital-oligarchy-algorithms-personal-data) vs [how Africa can benefit from the data revolution](https://www.theguardian.com/media-network/2015/aug/25/africa-benefit-data-science-information)

-* Apple vs Nokia: How you handle disruption.

 Disruptive technologies take time to assimilate, and best practices, as well as the pitfalls of new technologies take time to share.
 Historically, new technologies led to new professions.
 [Isambard Kingdom Brunel](https://en.wikipedia.org/wiki/Isambard_Kingdom_Brunel) (born 1806) was a leading innovator in civil, mechanical and naval engineering.
 Each of these has its own professional institutions founded in 1818, 1847, and 1860 respectively.

 [Nikola Tesla](https://en.wikipedia.org/wiki/Nikola_Tesla) developed the modern approach to electrical distribution, he was born in 1856 and the American Instiute for Electrical Engineers was founded in 1884, the UK equivalent was founded in 1871.